The Community Foundation of Whistler offers a number of grant programs for the benefit of Whistler and the Sea to Sky region.

 Environmental Legacy Grant Program: Support for projects that establish conservation; restore or enhance natural habitats; and establish or promote stewardship of the environment in the Whistler area specifically.

-Community Grants Program: Support for registered charities serving general community needs with a focus on social services in Whistler, Pemberton and neighbouring First Nations communities.
+Caring Community Grants Program: Support for general community needs in Whistler, Pemberton and neighbouring First Nations communities.

 Scholarships: Scholarships and bursary awards are issued from a variety of funds to students in School District 48.
 Programs include support for merit and participation in Outdoor Recreation Leadership, academic achievement, early childhood education and community involvement.